 We therefore have two patterns of problem:

-For pre-coordinated content, where explicit context/situation variants should also be allowed, we will need pre-coordinated 'situation with explicit context' CConcepts that may well not exist
+For pre-coordinated content, where explicit context/situation variants should also be allowed, we will need pre-coordinated 'situation with explicit context' concepts that may well not exist

 Where post-coordination is allowed we also need specifications to accommodate content that has 'become valid' as a result of

-refinement of 'plain' CConcepts
+refinement of 'plain' concepts

-refinement of 'context/situation' CConcepts
+refinement of 'context/situation' concepts

-'context/situation wrapping' of 'plain' CConcepts
+'context/situation wrapping' of 'plain' concepts

 It therefore seems reasonable to regard value set specifications where post-coordination (by sub-type refinement or context/situation wrapping) is taking place as similar to predicate specification for post-coordinated data retrieval.

-With some modifications and additional tuning (see below) such ‘value set predicates’ can be generated by processing pre-coordinated ‘simple’ CConcepts according to the published rules for SNOMED CT EExpression transformation to normal forms.
-Without loss of precision this will result in specifications that will appropriately allow the communication of Expressions that would have been missed by simple subsumption testing.
+With some modifications and additional tuning (see below) such ‘value set predicates’ can be generated by processing pre-coordinated ‘simple’ concepts according to the published rules for SNOMED CT expression transformation to normal forms.
+Without loss of precision this will result in specifications that will appropriately allow the communication of expressions that would have been missed by simple subsumption testing.

 End Result